 Whitney Bell, ’17, knows how to maximize her potential.
-After almost four years at Meredith College, the senior biology major and North Carolina native is a White Iris Circle member, the co-vice president of Kappa Nu Sigma academic honor society, the treasurer of Tri-Beta (Biology Honor Society), and an adult and transfer student adviser.
+After almost four years at Meredith College, the senior biology major and North Carolina native is a White Iris Circle member, the co-vice president of Kappa Nu Sigma academic honor society, the treasurer of Tri-Beta (Biology Honor Society), and an adult and transfer student advisor.

 But that’s not all.
 Whitney is also a study abroad peer ambassador, an Honors committee member, an Impact Raleigh Scholar, and an Alpha Lambda Delta Academic Honor Society member.
 She is also a double minor in Spanish and chemistry